SidhantAl/Assignment4---Chicago/README.md

 2. Resized images and created information for the index page

-3. Created information required for the php form
+3. Created information required for the HTML form

 4. Created the Colophon (as below)